Postgraduate Certificate in Neurodiversity Advocacy

 Key facts about Postgraduate Certificate in Neurodiversity Advocacy

-- The Postgraduate Certificate in Neurodiversity Advocacy equips students with the knowledge and skills to advocate for individuals with neurodiverse conditions.
+The Postgraduate Certificate in Neurodiversity Advocacy is a specialized program designed to equip students with the knowledge and skills necessary to support individuals with neurodiverse conditions, such as autism, ADHD, and dyslexia.

 Why this course?